Education Research Current About VU Amsterdam NL

 • International employees and guests

-2. As soon as a nationality other than Dutch is entered in your online dashboard on vu.nl, the International Office will become an actor in the E-HRM process flow automatically.
-Depending on the nationality, period of stay and activities of the person, the International Office will contact them with information regarding the immigration and accommodation procedure applicable to the situation.
-More information about accommodation for international guests and employees can be found above.
+3. As soon as a nationality other than Dutch is entered, the International Office will automatically become an actor in the onboarding process.
+Depending on the nationality, period of stay and activities of the person, the International Office will contact the new employee or guest with information regarding the immigration procedure that is applicable to the situation.

-3. If necessary, the International Office will apply for the required permits.
+4. If necessary, the International Office will apply for the required permits.
 Please note that your guest or employee can only start their work activities when the respective authorities have issued the permits.
-The International Office can only complete the task in your online dashboard on vu.nl when the residence permit or work permit application has been approved of by the IND or UWV.
-After we have completed the E-HRM process, a VUnet-ID will be send to your guest or employee.
+The International Office will then push the onboarding task forwards for further processing.
+Upon completion of the process, a VUnet-ID will be sent to your guest or employee.

-As mentioned previously, the International Office determines on basis of nationality, period of stay and the nature of the work activities whether a residence and/or work permit is required.
-In brief, the following requirements are applicable:
+As mentioned previously, the International Office determines on the basis of nationality, period of stay and the nature of the work activities whether a residence and/or work permit is required.
+In brief, the following conditions are applicable:

 No permits are required.
-EU nationals, Swiss nationals and EER citizens are free to work and residence in the Netherlands.
+EU nationals, Swiss nationals and EER citizens are free to work and reside in the Netherlands.

 Guests/employees from non-EU countries